TauNoor/recipes-interactions/README.md

 In our permutation test, I decided to use the absolute difference in means as my test statistic since the histogram shows that the two distributions' shape look quite similar.
 Subsequently, I created an array of simulated test statistics to compare with the observed test statistic.
 The p-value is 0.0, which means it falls below the 1% significance level.
 Hence, we can reject the null hypothesis.
 In other words, the missingness of column rating is not due to random chance.

+<iframe src="Sauce/independent.html" width=800 height=600 frameBorder=0></iframe>

+Given the similarity in the two distributions' shape, we can use absolute difference in means as our test statistic.
+I carried out a similar implementation as that of the permutation test above.
+Since the p-value is ~0.028, it is above the 1% significance threshold, which means we cannot reject the null hypothesis.
+In other words, there is a chance that the missingness of the description is due to random chance.

 ## Hypothesis Testing